wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Caveats
-- If your project requires a static build, ensure that you are not using `Next/images` components in your webapp.
-This will cause builds to FAIL.
+- If your project requires a static build, ensure that you are not using `Next/images` components in your webapp. **It will not work.**
 - Since its a monorepo setup, you will need multiple .gitignore's for each web application.